Winner: Aataullah Naser, Masters of Mathematics, University of Manchester

 Head to Cara's blog to find out about her experience of the Undergraduate of the Year Awards.

 Alice Radford, Nottingham Law School | Amelia Skelding, Durham University | Annabelle Joy, Bangor University | Bryony Gold, University of Bristol | Divya Patel, University of Birmingham | Emily Francis, Durham University |aa Kishan Parshotam, University of Law | Meshaal Choudhary, University of Kent |

 Winner: Aleksandra Pedraszewska, Land Economy (Law, Economics, Environment), University of Cambridge

 Aleksandra graduated from high school with 44 points in the IB examination.
-She is a student in Land Economy, combining law, economics and environmental studies at the University of Cambridge.
-As a president of the CU Polish Society, she co-organized the conference directed at students conducting their research abroad, and initiated a NEXT STEP: POLAND event of active learning about career opportunities in Eastern Europe with a budget of over £12,000.
+She studied land economy, combining law, economics and environmental studies at the University of Cambridge.
+As a president of the CU Polish Society, she co-organised the conference directed at students conducting their research abroad, and initiated a NEXT STEP: POLAND event of active learning about career opportunities in Eastern Europe, with a budget of over £12,000.
 Aleksandra completed internships in areas of venture capital, sales, law and communications, and led an NGO fighting youth unemployment.
-She is a keen volleyball player, representing the university.
+She is a keen volleyball player, having represented her university.

 Head to Aleksandra's blog to find out about her experience of the Undergraduate of the Year Awards.

 Anisha Malde, Imperial College London | Emma Bagshaw, University of Exeter | Emma Yule, University of Edinburgh | Kate Prescott, University of Cambridge | Lois Wentworth, University of Nottingham | Mary Louise Ryall Zuazo, University of Birmingham | Melissa Grant, University of Oxford | Michelle Bolten, University of Edinburgh | Stephanie Baines, University of Manchester |